NEW CATALOG ARRIVES MID DECEMBER! COUNTDOWN TO 2024 STARTS NOW

 PLACEMENT & CULTIVATION

 Sweet peas revel in moderate summer areas with nights that cool down, blooming all summer long in these areas.
 However, they can be grown successfully in the border or in cutting gardens in warmer regions, just with a shorter bloom time, as temperatures consistently above 80F will signal the eventual end of blooming.
+Transplant while still young–about 2" of growth.
 Mulch heavily when firmly established to keep the soil cool.
 Provide humus-rich soils and a trellis upon which tiny tendrils can grab hold.
 Pinch once when 6" tall to increase branching.
 Deadhead or cut daily for bouquets, as any seed-setting will signal the plant to cease blooming.
+Caution: seeds have toxic effects if ingested in significant amounts.

 Final Spacing: